RCMP harassment policy

-In recent years there has been growing criticism of the level of harassment occurring within the RCMP and how harassment complaints are handled internally.
+In recent years, there has been growing criticism of the level of harassment occurring within the Royal Canadian Mounted Police (RCMP) and how harassment complaints are handled internally.
 The Government of Canada has acknowledged that the RCMP has a "crises in governance, culture and public accountability" that needs to be addressed.
 In 2014, the RCMP responded to the multitude of reports published by taking into account some of the recommendations for improvement in their current RCMP internal harassment complaint policy outlined in the Royal Canadian Mounted Police Act.
 The RCMP is one of "Canada's most iconic national institutions" however, the current harassment policy has still been deemed insufficient.

 Harassment in the workplace

 The Canadian Human Rights Commission defines harassment as "a form of discrimination.
 It includes any unwanted physical or verbal behaviour that offends or humiliates you.
 Generally, harassment is a behaviour that persists over time.
 Serious one-time incidents can also sometimes be considered harassment."

 The Treasury Board Policy on Harassment Prevention and Resolution expands on this definition, defining harassment as:

 "Improper conduct by an individual, that is directed at and offensive to another individual in the workplace, including at any event or any location related to work, and that the individual knew or ought reasonably to have known would cause offence or harm.
 It comprises any objectionable act(s), comment(s) or display(s) that demean, belittle, or cause personal humiliation or embarrassment, and any act of intimidation or threat."

 Using data from the 2016 General Social Survey (GSS) on Canadians at Work and Home, Statistics Canada finds that 19% of women and 13% of men experienced harassment in the workplace in the past year of at least one type (verbal abuse, humiliating behaviour, threats, physical violence, and unwanted sexual attention or sexual harassment), with verbal abuse being most commonly experienced.
 For every type reported, the proportion of women reporting was larger than the proportion of men.

 The 2014 Workplace Bullying Institute (WBI) U.S. Workplace Bullying Survey found that 61% of people who are bullied at work lose their job, and 74% lose their particular job (i.e. 13% of those bullied move to a different job or location but remain with the same employer).
 WBI also found that only 15% of perpetrators lost their job.

 Workplace harassment has serious physical and mental health and financial consequences for the individual being harassed.
 If employees leave their job, this increases recruitment and training costs for companies and may place harassed individuals in an economically unstable position.
 It has been found that harassment increases employee's use of their benefits programs and sick leaves, and reduces their productivity, significantly impacting employers.